Before you begin

 If you're using this method on a Mac:

-- Make sure that the boxes next to "External disks" and "Hard disks" are enabled.
+- Make sure that "External disks" and "Hard disks" are selected.

 If you’ve used iTunes on your new computer, move your media to a new folder.
 This will keep anything you added to your new computer separate from your old library.
-These files can be added back to your library in Part 4.
+You can add these files back to your library in Part 4.

-Part 3: Copy the iTunes backup from your old computer
+Part 3: Copy the iTunes backup to your new computer

 To copy all of your media files, including the library file that holds all your playlists and other settings, to your new computer:

-- Locate the following folder on your new computer.
+- Locate the iTunes folder on your new computer:

-- Mac: Choose Go > Home from the Finder menu bar.
+- Mac: Click your desktop to make sure that you're in Finder.
+Then choose Go > Home from the menu bar at the top of your computer screen.
 Double click the Music folder.

 - Drag the iTunes folder in this location onto the desktop.